Jane C. Wright: Personal life

-Wright was a very determined woman from the start.
-In 1980, the famous Rubik's cube came out, and she immediately bought one and learned how to solve it.
-She was passionate about puzzles and learning how to solve them, including puzzles found in medicine (specifically the treatment of cancer).
-She realized that she lived in a world where men dominated the medical field, but she did not care - she was eager to make contributions to medicine, specifically to the treatment of cancer, and did not let her gender hold her back.
-Additionally, she lived during a time where black pride was a huge movement, and being an African American woman, used this movement to her full advantage.
-However, this did not mean she was boastful or self-centered.
-She was said to be very modest and tender with her patients, while still being very motivated and fearless.
-She was also known to pick up her fellow physicians' slack.
-In other words, if one physician did not take the time to look into other treatments that may benefit their patient more, Wright did, even if they were not her patient.

 On July 27, 1947, Wright married David D. Jones and the couple had two daughters: Jane Wright Jones and Alison Jones.
 Her husband was an attorney and became founder of anti-poverty and job training organizations for young African Americans.
 Unfortunately, in 1976, Mr. Jones died of heart failure.
 Wright's daughters also grew up to work in the medical field, one becoming a psychiatrist and the other a clinical psychologist.
-This further contributes to Wright being apart of a medical dynasty.

-In addition to her love of the sciences, Jane was had other hobbies she enjoyed such as art and swimming.
-In fact, before Wright took up studying medicine, she was majoring in art.
+In addition to her love of the sciences, Jane had other hobbies she enjoyed such as art and swimming, which she had grown to love during her high school and college years.
+Family was also very important to her.
 Upon receiving the Merit Award from Mademoiselle in 1952, she stated, "My plans for the future are to continue seeking a cure for cancer, to be a good mother to my children, and a good wife to my husband."

+In 1980, when the famous Rubik's Cube came out, Wright immediately bought one and learned how to solve it.
+She was passionate about puzzles and learning how to solve them, including puzzles found in medicine (specifically the treatment of cancer).
+She realized that she lived in a world where men dominated the medical field, but she did not care - she was eager to make contributions to medicine, specifically to the treatment of cancer, and did not let her gender hold her back.
+Additionally, she lived during a time where black pride was a huge movement, and, being an African American woman, was cognizant of her place in history.
+Wright was said to be very modest and tender with her patients, while still being very motivated and fearless in their care.
+If another physician did not have the time or inclination to look into other treatments that might benefit their patient more, Wright would always try.

-Once Wright retired from her work in 1987, she spent the rest of her life partaking in things she enjoyed, such as sailing, watercoloring, and reading mysteries.
+After Wright retired from her work in 1987, she spent the rest of her life partaking in activities she enjoyed, such as sailing, watercoloring, and reading mysteries.
 Wright died on February 19, 2013, in Guttenberg, New Jersey, at 93 years old.
-Her two daughters and her sister survive her.
+Her two daughters survive her.
+Her sister, Barbara Wright Pierce, a.k.a.
+Dr. Barbara Penn Wright and Mrs. Samuel R. Pierce, Jr. died in her sleep in her Manhattan, NY home on Saturday, November 24, 2018, at the age 94.